heuer/segno/docs/serializers.rst

     >>> qr.save('sgt-peppers.svgz', dark=(8, 90, 117))

 .. image:: _static/sgt-peppers-dark_890117.svg
-    :alt: 3-M QR Code encoding "Sgt.
+    :alt: 3-M QR code encoding "Sgt.
 Pepper’s Lonely Hearts Club Band"

 Saving QR Codes to streams
 --------------------------

-If the QR Code should be serialized to a buffer, use the :paramref:`kind <segno.QRCode.save.kind>`  parameter to specify the output format.
+If the QR code should be serialized to a buffer, use the :paramref:`kind <segno.QRCode.save.kind>`  parameter to specify the output format.
 Please note that some serializers write bytes while others write strings, see :py:meth:`segno.QRCode.save` for details.